denten-books/plain-text/0-intro.md

 A skeptically minded reader may ask, what does all of that have to do with literature?
 Surely, the domain of the digital belongs to computer science.
 What can literary theory contribute to our understanding of digital textuality?
 My media archeological excavations reveal that the history of software engineering shares common intellectual ancestry with literary theory.
 Both converged on the separation of form and content at the beginning of the twentieth century.
 Both articulated the idea of structure in documents and narratives.
-And both borrowed heavily from the language of Hegelian aesthetics.[^ln-hegel] The two communities have now diverged in their ways of speaking to the point of abandoning that shared legacy. *Plain Text* rebuilds a vocabulary common to both fields.
+And both borrowed heavily from the language of <!-- leave aesthetics behind, talk about structuralism --> Hegelian aesthetics.[^ln-hegel] The two communities have now diverged in their ways of speaking to the point of abandoning that shared legacy <!-- soften language here -->. *Plain Text* rebuilds a vocabulary common to both fields.

+<! -- more on this -->
-I make two distinct methodological moves that further facilitate dialog.
+I make two distinct methodological moves that further facilitate dialog between these two fields.
 The first comes from literary formalism, in a strategy of deliberate defamiliarization, or making strange.
 The second reciprocal movement emulates the practice of reverse engineering.
 Unlike defamiliarization, the reverse engineering of devices aims to bring the obscure to light.
 My methodology thus lies in the dual complimentary movement between making known and making strange.
 The metaphor and the machine help organize the book and each of its chapters.

 The language of computation employs many vivid metaphors, which lose their evocative power with frequent use.
 The task of a literary scholar becomes then to renew the metaphor, in a process that involves close reading in search for parallelisms that, as George Lakoff and Mark Johnson explain, configure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software programs "applications" for example?
 The application of what to what?
 The ubiquitous LCD screen, which usually renders our texts, disguises another metaphor, composed of Liquid and Crystal Displays.
-How do its physical properties, at once continuous (liquid) and discrete (crystalline) affect our conceptual understanding of the digital text?
+How do such physical properties, at once continuous (liquid) and discrete (crystalline) affect our conceptual understanding of the digital text?
 The very notion of the "literary device" further points to a number of mechanisms for textual diffusion.
-Texts move through devices like typewriters and e-book readers and "devices" like consonance and alliteration.
+Texts move through machine devices like typewriters and e-book readers and literary "devices" like consonance and alliteration.
 Application, crystal, device: these ordinary metaphors obscure the complexity of the conceptual systems involved.
 Defamiliarization reclaims the metaphor for analysis.
 A metaphor unfolds within each of the book's chapters.
 Each chapter pursues the metaphor to its logical conclusion.

 The reciprocal motion to defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's education, as Henry